Event Date

 Michael T. Roberts is the founding Executive Director of the Resnick Center for Food Law and Policy at UCLA School of Law.
 A thought leader in a broad range of legal and policy issues from farm to fork in local, national, and global food supply systems, Roberts has presented papers to the United Nations, the US Government and researched extensively on food fraud, including honey adulteration.
 Roberts taught the first food law and policy course in the United States in 2004 and was a leading force in the development in 2005 of the Journal of Food Law and Policy, a publication devoted exclusively to the field.

-Chris Hiatt, Vice President, American Honey Producers Association; Owner, Hiatt Honey, Madera, CA
+Chris Hiatt, Vice President, American Honey Producers Association and Owner, Hiatt Honey, Madera, CA

 Thanks to Our Sponsors